Nail salon business plan for starting your own business

 - Manicures

-A manicure is a beauty treatment of the hands.
+A manicure is a beauty treatment for the hands.
 Your nails will be cut, filed, and shaped.
-You will then have your cuticles pushed back and tidied, and then enjoy a hand massage.
-The final step will be the painting of the nails with a color of your choice
+You will then have your cuticles pushed back and tidied, followed by a hand massage.
+The final step will be the painting of the nails with a color of your choice.

 - Pedicures

-A pedicure is a therapeutic treatment for your feet that removes dead skin, softens hard skin, shapes and treats your toenails.
+A pedicure is a treatment for your feet that removes dead skin, softens hard skin, and shapes and treats your toenails.
 Think of it as a manicure for the feet!

 - Nail Art